Blueoctopusinc/ChatGPT-Labeller/README.md

 ## Purpose
 This program is designed to classify UFO sighting descriptions into refined shape categories.
 By taking a CSV file containing descriptions of UFO sightings, it categorizes them into predefined shape classes like "Saucer or Disk," "Triangle," "Cylinder/Cigar," etc. The classification leverages OpenAI's GPT-4 model with detailed classification instructions.
 More of a proof of concept for using GPT-4 to classify UFO sightings and has surprisingly good results.
 Also includes a CLI program to quickly validate the results manually.
 Data used is included in /data folder.
+It labelled 894 samples in a couple of minutes and cost just under 4 dollars in API credits.

 ## Installation and Setup